 We do much of our work by hand and horse but still rely on our tractors.
 The farm is off-grid and we do not have running water.

 We offer hospitality to people wanting to experience a radically different traditional domestic life in place.

 Traditional culture is created by anonymous people living in place over time.
-In our gardens we find shards of pottery and stone tools, points, and flakes.
-There remain cellar pts and stories of Metis families, a French gardener, and a retired sea captain.
+In our gardens, we find shards of pottery and stone tools, points, and flakes.
+There remain cellar pits and stories of Metis families, a French gardener, and a retired sea captain.
 By 1930 two families had arrived from southern Saskatchewan to market garden, farm, and raise stock.
 A grand-daughter, Judy Ternier, has carried this on since 1976.

 The families on Largo Farm are: